mbadwa/DevOps-Projects/vprofile-local-env/project-preamble-details.md

 ### Vagrant Application Stack Provisioning

 Before you start, make sure that you have installed VirtualBox and Vagrant on your local environment by following the instructions [here](https://www.itu.dk/people/ropf/blog/vagrant_install.html).
-If you are new to Vagrant then use this [Vagrant crash course](https://gist.github.com/yeukhon/b35d94f4aa859a5477e4)
+If you are new to Vagrant then use this [Vagrant crash course](https://gist.github.com/yeukhon/b35d94f4aa859a5477e4).
+There are installation and setup instructions included.

 ### Services